 Mathematics for Teaching K-6 Assessment and Intervention

-The new Elementary STEM Endorsement framework will be accepted starting in January 2021.
+The new Elementary STEM Endorsement framework will be accepted starting in September 2021.
 For those who have completed or are currently enrolled in the prior STEM Endorsement framework, the name will be changed to Elementary STEM Endorsement with a Science Emphasis.
 Teachers may choose to either finish that endorsement or to have the coursework transferred to an aligned course in the new Elementary Science Endorsement.
-Paperwork to make this designation will be included on the Elementary STEM and Science Endorsement application forms as of January 2021.
-This choice is available through June 2022.
+Paperwork to make this designation will be included on the Elementary STEM and Science Endorsement application forms as Past or Current as of September 2021.
+This choice is available through June 2023.

 Frameworks for required courses were designed by teams of educators from Higher Education, Local Educational Authorities, and Charter schools.
 They are based on the Utah Science with Engineering (SEEd) Standards, the Utah Core Standards for Mathematics, and the International Society for Technology in Education (ISTE) Standards and their supporting research documents.
 Also, there is no recommended sequence.
 The courses may be taken in any order.